izakdvlpr/chaty/README.md

 # chaty

-A simple chat created to chat with friends.
+A place to chat with your friends.